Home

 Keeping the Light

-When it comes to unique places to stay on Cape Cod, the accommodations at Race Point Lighthouse in Provincetown have to be right at the top of the list!
+When it comes to unique places to stay on Cape Cod, Race Point Lighthouse in Provincetown has to be right at the top of the list!

-Be forewarned: These are very spartan Cape Cod accomodations.
+Be forewarned: These are very spartan accommodations, to be sure.
 (Electricity and central heating?
 Yes.
 In-room telephones and flat screen TVs?
 No way.)

 And the setting is about as remote as you'll find anywhere on the Cape - out amongst the dunes on the far northern tip of Cape Cod.